Pick a research topic

 Original documents can also be found by searching our archival collections or by contacting the Archives and Special Collections (ASC) staff for help.
 The library has many microform collections of primary sources as well.
 Please ask for assistance at the Research Help Desk.

 Carleton University Library is a member of the CRL consortium.
-It regularly acquires and preserves newspapers, journals, documents, archives, and other traditional and digital resources for research and teaching and makes them available to member institutions through your RACER account.
-Especially explore the Cooperative Africana Materials Project (CAMP) and the African Study Guide.
+It regularly acquires and preserves newspapers, journals, documents, archives, and other traditional and digital resources for research and teaching and makes them available to member institutions through the Interlibrary Loans Department in the library Especially explore the Cooperative Africana Materials Project (CAMP) and the African Study Guide.

 Online Primary Sources